Last updated on January 24th, 2023 at 07:51 pm

-We will write how to get to Chinatown Bangkok from Bangkok Airport from the cheapest way to the most comfortable way.
-There many things to do in Chinatown Bangkok and we will write about them.
+We will write how to get to Chinatown Bangkok from Bangkok Airport.
+The distance from Bangkok airport to Chinatown is 30 kilometers.
 Click here to book online Bangkok activities and day trips

 As always in Bangkok we contact our friend Geng from Explorenique.
-Geng is always bringing us around to off the beaten path places.
-He brought to discover new markets, introducing to Thai food.
+Geng is always bringing us around to off-the-beaten-path places.
+He brought to discover new markets, and introducing us to Thai food.
 And his secret place a rooftop to watch the sunset in front of Wat Arun.